 When your body is a quarry and your enemies, collectors 🌌

 The curious thing about this universe is that the Lunarians do not seek to destroy the gems out of malice, but out of pure aesthetic sense.
 They come from space to collect them as if they were garden ornaments.
-So imagine: you spend millennia polishing your sapphire personality and body, only for an alien to want to turn you into a table lamp.
-Good thing you can at least regenerate, even if it's in pieces.
+So imagine: you spend millennia polishing your personality and your sapphire body, only for an alien to want to turn you into a table lamp.
+Good thing at least you can regenerate, even if it's in pieces.